Virtual VNA 2.0: Ambiguity-Free Scattering Matrix Estimation by Terminating Not-Directly-Accessible Ports with Tunable and Coupled Loads: Theory of Ambiguity Removal with Coupled Loads

 With this background, we can conceive the following procedure to lift all ambiguities in our original problem of estimating $\mathbf{Z}$ for an $N$-port system with $N_\mathrm{S}$ NDA ports.

-For the first additional measurement, we connect the $m$th accessible port and the $i$th NDA port to the 2LPN.
+For the first additional measurement, we connect the $m$th accessible port and the $i$th NDA port to a 2PLN.
 We terminate all other NDA ports with arbitrary known individual loads.
 Since there is no sign ambiguity about the mutual impedances between the $m$th accessible port and the other accessible ports, and the measurable impedance matrix is insensitive to $\pm_{\beta_q} \ \forall \ q \neq i$, this setup allows us to determine $\pm_{\beta_i}$.
 Specifically, we predict the measurable impedance matrix for the two possible values of $\pm_{\beta_i}$ and retain the one yielding the prediction that is closer to the corresponding measurement.

-For the second additional measurement, we connect the $i$th and $j$th NDA ports to the 2PLN.
+For the second additional measurement, we connect the $i$th and $j$th NDA ports to a 2PLN.
 We terminate all other NDA ports with arbitrary known individual loads.
 Since the measurable impedance matrix is insensitive to $\pm_{\beta_q} \ \forall \ q \notin \{i, j\}$ and we know $\pm_{\beta_i}$ from the previous step, this setup allows us to determine $\pm_{\beta_j}$.
 Specifically, we predict the measurable impedance matrix for the two possible values of $\pm_{\beta_j}$ and retain the one yielding the prediction that is closer to the corresponding measurement.

 For the remaining $N_\mathrm{S}-2$ additional measurements, we proceed similarly.
-We connect the 2PLN to one NDA port whose sign ambiguity we have previously lifted and one whose sign ambiguity is yet to be determined.
+We connect a 2PLN to one NDA port whose sign ambiguity we have previously lifted and one whose sign ambiguity is yet to be determined.

-\begin{rem} The proposed method requires $N_\mathrm{A} \geq 2$ because in the first step one accessible port is connected to the 2LPN and at least one accessible port must remain free for measurements. \end{rem}